tadesouaiaia/prsWorkshop-website/docs/Day2b.docx.md

 ---
 > ** Have a look at the Reference/Sets.gmt file. **
 >
-> ❓ How many gene-sets are there in the Reference/Sets.gmt file?
+> ❓ How many gene sets are there in the Reference/Sets.gmt file?
 >
-> ❓ How many genes does the largest gene-set contain?
+> ❓ How many genes does the largest gene set contain?
 >
 ---
 >